5.1.2 |

 of a different intrinsic worth,

-'e employs another principle,
+'e employs a different

-or entirely vitiates it.
+superfluous or entirely vitiates it.

 Combining the nontemporal and the temporal aspects of life,